madslug17/AgeofAshes/Session_Notes.md

 ### Elfgate

-There are 6 elves (Alesta, Yeral, Desna, Ketapes, Calistra, Findilara) facing outward from an empty fountain.
+There are 6 elves (Alesta, Yuelral, Desna, Ketephys, Calistra, Findilara) facing outward from an empty fountain.
 There are six different archways each with a different decor.
 One is collapsed, but they are all featureless panes of polished stone in the archways.
-Archways are ancient Iudaras.
+Archways are ancient Aiudaras.
 Hal knows one must touch a portal with a key to trigger the archway to lead to a passage to the gateway destination.

 #### Room Loot